Why Connect More Than One Battery To An RV?

 Make sure the negative and positive load wires are still connected to two different batteries.
-If everything was wired right the load wires will connect to the middle batteries.
+If everything was wired right, the load wires will connect to the middle batteries.

-Each battery has both a long and short wire connected to it which helps balance out the resistances and keeps the 4 batteries even.
+Each battery has both a long and short wire connected to it, which helps balance out the resistances and keeps the 4 batteries even.

-If you can’t fit 4 batteries in a row in your RV battery storage space you can connect them the Cross-Diagonal way in a block as shown in the graphic below.
+If you can’t fit 4 batteries in a row in your RV battery storage space, you can connect them the Cross-Diagonal way in a block, as shown in the graphic below.

-As you can see, each battery still has a long and short connecting wire and should still be perfectly balanced.
+Each battery still has a long and short connecting wire and should still be perfectly balanced.